 MIS User of PoS receives the MIS_Configuration_Update.indication primitive, and runs the control command.

-In Figure 20, each PoS notify their usage state information to PoS with GM
+Figure20 shows the notification command flow from each PoS to PoS with GM.
+This command flow is used periodically when the connecting devices (i.e. PoS) notify their usage state information to the home gateway (i.e. PoS with GM).

 —Transmission of the usage information